JamesSkemp/words/content/post/list-of-todos-for-july-2009.md

 +++
-title = "List of TODOs for July 2009" summary = "My list of TODOs for July 2009.
+title = "List of TODOs for July 2009" description = "My list of TODOs for July 2009.
 I won't get to most of these, but at least some would be nice." draft = false comments = true date = "2009-06-29T08:00:00-05:00"